turkishrational/retrodos/README.md

 Retro DOS v5.0 has all features of PCDOS 7.1.
        (also it contains 10 bugfixes, 9 IBM, 1 Microsoft code bugfix)

-                 (If a programs runs on PCDOS 7.1, it also will run on Retro DOS v5.0)
+                 (If a program runs on PCDOS 7.1, it also will run on Retro DOS v5.0)

                  ((Only exception: Program must not stand on original IBMDOS.COM and IBMBIO.COM order and layout.))